-Fresh figs are nestled in a dark chocolate ganache made with coconut milk and an almond flour press-in crust.
+Broiled figs are nestled in a dark chocolate ganache made with coconut milk and an almond flour press-in crust.

-Of all the fruit that comes into season during this time, I can never resist figs. Long regarded with high esteem throughout the world, the fig tree is a symbol of plenty, fertility, and sweetness.
+Of all the fruit that comes into season during this time, I can never resist fresh figs and to be honest, I’ll take any excuse to indulge.

+What I love about figs is their chameleon-like nature, they have an ability to subtly elevate and compliment both savory and sweet dishes.
+You can serve them simply with a drizzle of honey and yogurt, or pair them with cheese and wine.
 Figs also love to be in the company of chocolate so I paired mine with a dark chocolate coconut milk ganache in an almond tart crust.
 The process is reassuringly easy: a press-in crust filled with a quick ganache, chilled and dusted with cocoa.

 We start with honey for sweetness, and the figs take a short trip under the broiler to caramelize and concentrate the flavors, then tucked away underneath a thick coating of chocolate ganache.
 After a rest in the fridge to firm up, this dense and silky tart is ready to serve.